 Non-discretionary clients, as it implies, do not grant their wealth advisors full discretion to execute investment decisions.
 These HNW individuals have investment policies that tend not to make as many tactical adjustments involving trades as their counterparts.
 Non-discretionary manager fees tend to be a little lower since they aren’t taking an active role in daily investment decisions.

 Portfolios under non-discretionary agreements have a higher percentage of assets under advisement (AUA) than assets under management (AUM).
-No matter the investor type, private banking services is key to tying together all aspects of an investor’s financial services needs.
+No matter the investor type, private banking services are key to tying together all aspects of an investor’s financial services needs.

 Newly attained wealth comes with a tremendous amount of pressure for it not to lose value, and everyone’s situation is different.
 Family inheritances can be beneficial, but they come with responsibility and high expectations.
 Family attorneys cannot provide wealth management or private banking services.
-Beneficiaries face circumstances in which an older relative’s customary approach to managing their finances aren’t suitable for their needs today.
+Beneficiaries face circumstances in which an older relative’s customary approach to managing their finances isn’t suitable for their needs today.

-Experienced wealth managers take a detailed assessment of the client’s total financial position, income, and monthly liquidity needs to create a strategic plan.
+Experienced wealth managers take a detailed assessment of the client’s total financial position, income and monthly liquidity needs to create a strategic plan.
 This plan typically includes:

 - Savings plans and deposits